 For many, it’s hard to get excited about a new point-of-sale system, yet gaining staff buy-in is crucial to its success.
 If your staff is suitably enthusiastic about learning how the new system works and the benefits that it brings to your business, they’re more likely to adopt it and work with it.
-Here’s how to implement your POS system so that your staff enjoy the transition.
+Here’s 5 POS implementation tips so that your staff enjoy the transition to the new system.

 The key to planning ahead is to engage with staff and asked what they want from a new point-of-sale system.
 What do they like about your current one, and what don’t they like about it.
 What can you do more easily?
 By incorporating their suggestions, you can engage them right from the start.
 As a result, you’re more likely to get staff buy-in when you do decide to implement the new system because they feel as though they’ve had an input.
 It’s often better to have an anonymous survey that everyone fills in so that you can refer to it later.